-- Study Abroad
+Study Abroad Programs in Japan

 Opportunities abound in the Land of the Rising Sun.
-Whether you are studying on one of Japan's four major islands (Honshu, Hokkaido, Kyushu, or Shikoku), or exploring one of the other 4,000 islands comprising the archipelago, you will find a study abroad experience as unique as Japan's aggregation of traditional and modern (falling somewhere between the busy Tokyo streets and the nearby zen gardens).
+Whether you are studying on one of Japan's four major islands (Honshu, Hokkaido, Kyushu, or Shikoku), or exploring one of the other countless islands comprising the archipelago, you will find a study abroad experience as unique as Japan's aggregation of traditional and modern (falling somewhere between the busy Tokyo streets and the nearby zen gardens).

-Japan is a prosperous nation - the second largest economy in the world - but is much more than advanced technology or fancy electronics.
+Japan is a prosperous nation - the third largest economy in the world - but is much more than advanced technology or fancy electronics.
 From the postcard-perfect sights of Mt.
 Fuji to your first cup of sake to the dizzying speeds of the bullet train, Japan is a student's dream destination!

 As home to over a quarter of Japan's population, Tokyo can be best described as "crowded," - crowded with people, opportunities, adventures!
 Asia's trendiest call Tokyo home.
 At the same time, when exploring this city, you will discover that some of its neighborhoods feel less urban and more like country-life plucked straight from rural areas and placed smack dab in the city.
 It is these contrasts that make Tokyo an ever-changing and exciting city.
-Tokyo has been named the most expensive city in the world, and is the financial backbone of not only Japan, but all of Asia.
+Tokyo has been named the most expensive city in the world and is the financial backbone of not only Japan, but all of Asia.
 Tokyo has graced the world stage as one of the most modern cities in the world, and is a "must-visit" for every study abroad student in Japan!
+Explore Programs in Tokyo.

 Steeped in history, Kyoto is home to innumerable shrines, museums, palaces, and temples (and 17 UNESCO World Heritage Sites!).
 Some of Japan's oldest traditions, such as the tea ceremony, flower arranging, and geisha schooling originated in this city.